 Virtual card and account solutions are also increasing in popularity since they eliminate the need of issuing cheques and purchase orders.
 They tie in very well with reconciliation when a large number of payments are being received, in, say, a school, or in the travel sector.
 Virtual accounts can help schools match each payment against the student.

-Virtual cards work digitally and change for each transaction, making them secure for use by employees without fear of misuse, since it is possible to restrict their use to specific merchants or vendors and / or cap the transaction value.
+Virtual cards work digitally and can be changed for each transaction, making them secure for use by employees without fear of misuse, since it is possible to restrict their use to specific merchants or vendors and / or cap the transaction value.